-Genes reveal which patients will benefit from scleroderma drugApril 10th, 2013 in Diseases, Conditions, Syndromes /
+Genes reveal which patients will benefit from scleroderma drugApril 10, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Systemic sclerosis, also known as scleroderma, is a rare autoimmune connective tissue disorder that's difficult to treat.
 However, thanks to new research at Northwestern University Feinberg School of Medicine and Dartmouth's Geisel School of Medicine, doctors may be able to treat some patients more effectively.